bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

 larch> print addtwo(2,3)
 5
 ```
-While this certainly is a trivial and unnecessary example, it wil
+While this certainly is a trivial and unnecessary example, it will
 allow us to examine the contents of a Larch plugin without having to
 spend any attention on understanding what the plugin does.

 ## A simple example

-Here is the entire contents of the file `addtwonumbers.py`:
+Here is the entire content of the file `addtwonumbers.py`:

 ```python
 print "hi!"